Security

 Shield does none of these things.
 Here is a direct comparison:

-This means you can be confident that the app running on your machine is the exact same binary that was reviewed and signed.
-No one has tampered with it in transit.
+You can be confident that the app running on your machine is the exact same binary that was reviewed and signed.
+This is why we recommend downloading Shield only from official stores or from shield.avalw.ai.

 How to verify everything yourself